seanslma/maki/Python/Blog/ReadCSVPerf.md

 ```

 From these results we can conclude that:
-- The `pyarrow.csv` has a similar performance compared to `polars`.
+- The `pyarrow.csv` module has a similar performance compared to `polars`.
-- If we need to load the CSV file into a `pandas` DataFrame, `pyarrow.csv` is the fastest option.
+- If we need to load CSV files into a `pandas` DataFrame, `pyarrow.csv` is the fastest option.

 ## Best options from `pandas`, `polars`, and `pyarrow`
-As `polars` also uses `arrow` to save the data in memory, there is no surprise that all options using `arrow` to represent data in memory have a similar performance for reading CSV files.
+As `polars` also uses `arrow` to save the data in memory, there is no surprise that all options using `arrow` to store data have a similar performance for reading CSV files.
 The `arrow` package is not just faster by parallelizing the reading, it is also more memory efficient.

 The `polars` package is relatively new compared to `pandas`.
 It has some great new features but might do not have functions we needed.
-It's totally upto us to determine which package to use.
-If we use `polars` do all our data manipulations I would suggest we stick to `polars` when reading CSV files.
+It's entirely up to us to decide which package to use.
+If we use `polars` do all our data manipulations I would suggest we stick to `polars` for reading CSV files.

 If `pandas` is still our preference, to load CSV files efficiently, we should use the `pyarrow` parser, backend and dtype or `pyarrow.csv` to improve the performance further.
-If we also need to use the `numpy_nullable` backend, it is best to read the CSV files using `pyarrow.csv` and convert the backend to `numpy_nullable`.
+If we also need to use the `numpy_nullable` backend, it is best to read the CSV files using `pyarrow.csv` and then convert the backend to `numpy_nullable`.